Difference Between Jenkins vs CircleCI

 What is Jenkins?

-Jenkins is a continuous integration and continuous deployment server developed in Java language.
-Continuous integration means triggering collection of tests on non-developer machines whenever someone pushes code into any component of the software or SDK source repository.
+Continuous integration means triggering the collection of tests on non-developer machines whenever someone pushes code into any component of the software or SDK source repository.
 Jenkins offers continuous integration services for almost any combination of languages and source code repositories using pipelines.
-Jenkins is cross-platform and leading award-winning continuous integration automation tool with main goals as building and testing software continuously and monitoring execution of jobs running externally.
 Its open-source and extension capability are the main reasons for its success.
-Jenkins was developed in 2004 and initially, called as Hudson later in 2011 renamed to Jenkins due to disputes with Oracle.
+Jenkins was developed in 2004 and initially, called Hudson later in 2011 renamed to Jenkins due to disputes with Oracle.
 Jenkins has 1200+ plugins available for extension of Jenkins functionality.
-Jenkins is used by a variety of companies some of them are Facebook, Sony, Netflix, Tumblr, Yahoo, eBay etc. Jenkins comes with easy installation, configuration, rich plugin availability, extensibility, and distributed builds to different computers.
+Jenkins is used by a variety of companies some of them are Facebook, Sony, Netflix, Tumblr, Yahoo, eBay, etc. Jenkins comes with easy installation, configuration, rich plugin availability, extensibility, and distributed builds to different computers.

 What is CircleCI?

-CircleCI is a continuous integration tool being used by software development teams to build, test, and deploy applications quicker and easier on different platforms.
 CircleCI provides easy setup and maintenance without any difficulties.
-It is a cloud-based system, means no dedicated server is required and no need to maintenance/administration of server which has a free plan even for business accounts.
-CircleCI supports all types of software tests including web, mobile, desktop and container environments.
-CircleCI can be integrated with GitHub, Amazon EC2, Appfog, dotCloud etc. and used by many companies such as Facebook, Spotify, Kickstarter, RedBull, Harvest, and Teespring etc. CircleCI attributes such as Github integration, fast builds, easy setup, slack integration, Docker support, and great customer support are most emphasized by community members.
+It is a cloud-based system, which means no dedicated server is required and no need to maintenance/administration of server which has a free plan even for business accounts.
+CircleCI can be integrated with GitHub, Amazon EC2, Appfog, dotCloud, etc. and used by many companies such as Facebook, Spotify, Kickstarter, RedBull, Harvest, and Teespring, etc. CircleCI attributes such as Github integration, fast builds, easy setup, slack integration, Docker support, and great customer support are most emphasized by community members.
 CircleCI comes with following features such as quick setup, deep customization, smart notifications, fast support, and automatic parallelization.
-It caches requirements installation and third-party dependencies instead of installation of the environments.
+It caches requirements installation and third-party dependencies instead of the installation of the environments.

 Head To Head Comparison Between Jenkins vs CircleCI (Infographics)